What is Event Insurance

 Insurance companies generally offer one of two types of special event policies.
 These are policies that are activated only when a specific calamity prevents an event from occurring.
-Another type of coverage covers the event regardless of what caused the event to be canceled.
+Another type of coverage covers the event regardless of what caused the event to be cancelled.
 As an example, an event occurring in San Francisco may elect to cover the event in case of an earthquake.

-All-risks, on the other hand, covers any reason for an event cancelation unless the reason is specifically excluded by the policy.
+All-risks, on the other hand, covers any reason for an event cancellation unless the reason is specifically excluded by the policy.
 An example that we find popping up more often today is government shutdowns or infectious disease pandemics.
 Many proprietors who purchase All-Risk event cancellation insurance policies are now realizing that their policies specifically exclude infectious disease outbreaks.

 What Losses Are Covered by Event Cancellation Insurance?

 Special event insurance varies widely since the types of investments that will need to be protected differ from one event to the next.
 Revenue and investment in an event are generally covered by the policy.
 But the quality of the policy is also related to the size of the premiums you pay.
-In other cases, you can cover expenses related to the prevention of a cancelation of an event.
+In other cases, you can cover expenses related to the prevention of a cancellation of an event.
 This could include filing lawsuits related to venue and more.
-Event cancelation coverage also covers losses related to a major reduction in attendance for a reason listed on the policy.
+Event cancellation coverage also covers losses related to a major reduction in attendance for a reason listed on the policy.